uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 how to set up collision detection.

-Seen tutorial `Collision Detection <#collision-detection>`__ for a complete example of collsion detection being used on a simple cloth solver.
+Seen tutorial `Collision Detection <#collision-detection>`__ for a complete example of collision detection being used on a simple cloth solver.

 Miscellaneous